Flow-Launcher/docs/develop-csharp-plugins.md

 ## How to develop C#/F# plugins

-Flow is written in C#, so plugins written in C#/F# can be directly communicated with Flow without extra protocal.
+Flow is written in C#, so plugins written in C#/F# can directly communicate with Flow without extra protocols.

 ### Initialization

-We recommand you to use the [dotnet template](https://github.com/Flow-Launcher/dotnet-template) to generate a plugin template first.
+We recommand you use the [dotnet template](https://github.com/Flow-Launcher/dotnet-template) to generate a plugin template first.

 In order to be recongized as a Flow DotNet plugin, the directory need to have at least two files
 1. `plugin.json`
-2. A C#/F# class that implement `IPlugin`or `IAsyncPlugin`(Add refrence [Flow.Launcher.Plugin](https://www.nuget.org/packages/Flow.Launcher.Plugin/) by Nuget).
+2. A C#/F# class that implement `IPlugin`or `IAsyncPlugin`(remember to refrence [Flow.Launcher.Plugin](https://www.nuget.org/packages/Flow.Launcher.Plugin/) by Nuget).
 The plugin template will add the reference and create  a`Main.cs` that implement `IPlugin`.

 ### IPlugin/IAsyncPlugin